 Day trips from Munich to Neuschwanstein Castle and Fussen

-‘Mad’ King Ludwig’s fairytale home, Neuschwanstein Castle, is, not surprisingly, one of Bavaria’s most visited sites and it’s also one of the most popular day trips out of Munich.
+‘Mad’ King Ludwig’s fairytale home, Neuschwanstein Castle, is, not surprisingly, one of Bavaria’s most visited sites.
+A visit to Neuschwanstein Castle is also one of the most popular day trips out of Munich.

-The castle is located just a few kilometres outside the lovely town of Fussen and if you’re travelling by train from Munich, this is where you’ll disembark.
+The castle is located just a few kilometres outside the lovely town of Fussen (which I wrote about here), and if you’re travelling by train from Munich, this is where you’ll disembark.